Top baseball players of past 73 years

-I rate the batters in 21 categories and the pitchers in 17.
+I rate the batters in 14 categories and the pitchers in 15.
 All but one of the categories are numerically valued.
 The highest player scores 10 in that category and the lowest player 0; others are scaled linearly between these two values.
 The one category which is not scored this way is Hall of Fame.
 This one was a tricky one for the current players and others who have not yet been considered by Hall voters.
 For a discussion of how this category was handled, and a detailed description of all categories, see Criteria.
 Some categories, like this one, depend on others' opinions.
 These include MVP voting, Cy Young voting, all star teams, and Golden Glove awards.
 Others are based on statistics.
 Some of these are career totals, while others are based on the player's best five years.
-Thus my rating is a combination of Bill James' Peak Value and Career Value, with career being somewhat more prominent than peak.
-Many of my criteria are based on hybrid statistics, such as Bill James' Win Shares and Baseball Reference's Wins Above Replacement.
+Some of my criteria are based on hybrid statistics, such as Baseball Reference's Wins Above Replacement.
+I had been using Bill James' Win Shares for several categories, but since he stopped doing that in 2024, I removed them, and rescaled some of the other categories to compensate.
+That changed the rankings a bit, but not drastically.
 For several of the criteria, adjustment is made for seasonal averages in the whole league.
 More discussion of this appears in the Criteria section.
 I have added a "post-season" category, but given it a small weight.
 "Pitchers" means "Starting Pitchers"; I do not rate relievers.

 A crucial factor in the final ratings is the weights attached to each criterion.
-The weights range from 0.5 to 4.0.
-For batters, the highest weighted criterion is MVP voting, and for pitchers, it is Cy Young voting.
-The specific way I handle these votes is described in Criteria.
+For a discussion of the criteria and their weights, see Criteria section.
 The placing of Sandy Koufax and many current players, players with several spectacular seasons but relatively short careers, is highly dependent on weights given to short-term effects compared to those for career effects.

-I present the ratings of 111 batters and 39 pitchers.
-Other players' scores were estimated and found to be insufficient.
-It is possible that I have overlooked someone, but I believe that the players that I rated, 19 firstbasemen, 12 secondbasemen, 8 shortstops, 14 thirdbasemen, 9 catchers, 44 outfielders, and 5 designated hitters, have the highest scores of all eligible people.
+I present the ratings of 118 batters and 41 pitchers.
+Other players' scores were evaluated and found to be insufficient.
+It is possible that I have overlooked someone, but I believe that the players that I rated, 19 firstbasemen, 14 secondbasemen, 10 shortstops, 16 thirdbasemen, 9 catchers, 45 outfielders, and 5 designated hitters, have the highest scores of all eligible people.
 A player is considered for the position at which he played more games than any other.
 The three outfield positions are not distinguished.

 The table below lists the top five all star teams, considering four pitchers per team.
 The detailed tabulation of scores for all players in all criteria appears in the Batters List and Pitchers List.
 Although there is a good bit of similarity in the numbers, no comparison of batters versus pitchers should be inferred.
 A detailed discussion of all criteria appears in Criteria.
 The number after a player's name is his total points in all weighted criteria.